 We are excited to announce that Wounds Canada, in collaboration with Indigenous Services Canada and KTC Health, has developed a set of resources focused on skin health and wound management in Indigenous-oriented home care in Alberta.
-These new best-practice-based resources, ranging from Product Pickers to Professional Guides for Care to posters, have been developed and reviewed by clinical, tegic communications and media relations, in both the private and not-for-profit sectors.
-As Director of Communications for Wounds Canada, she communications strategies and promotion of Wounds Canada.
+These new best-practice-based resources, ranging from Product Pickers to Professional Guides for Care to posters, have been developed and reviewed by clinical, overall external and internal communications strategies and promotion of Wounds Canada.